The $44,000,000 Verdict in Yolanda Cerillo Case as an Example of Civil Lawsuits Helping Crime Victims

 We’ve posted about this before: crimes that happen at hotels, in dorms, in nursing homes, at restaurants, and even on Florida roads, where the victim is left in need even after an arrest has been made and the criminal proceedings are underway.
 Sure, there are crime victim compensation laws as well as non-profit groups dedicated to helping crime victims, but the victim may or may not qualify for their particular aid, and if they do, the aid may not be enough to truly compensate the victim for all their harm.

 That’s not the end of the road, however.
-As we have discussed in prior posts, Florida civil law provides crime victims with the possibility of suing someone for civil damages and a money award for the injuries and damages they have sustained.
+As we have discussed in prior posts, Florida civil law provides crime victims with the possibility of suing someone for civil damages and a monetary award for the injuries and damages they have sustained.

-- Negligent security law allow victims to sue hotels, nursing home companies, shopping centers, and other owners and operators of facilities where but for their failure to do their duty to provide adequate security at the time, the crime would not have occurred.
+- Negligent security law allows victims to sue hotels, nursing home companies, shopping centers, and other owners and operators of facilities where but for their failure to do their duty to provide adequate security at the time, the crime would not have occurred.

 - Drunk drivers that crash into victims may also allow for bars, hotels, restaurants, sports facilities, and other establishments to be held legally responsible for the damages sustained by the DUI victim under Florida dram shop law.